Saunved/mint-css/docs/class-list.md

 .btn-outline | defines a button with an outline .btn-small | defines a small button
 .btn-large | defines a large button
-.btn-float | defines a button with a box shadow .btn-raise | defines a button with a box shadow on hover .btn-rounded | defines a button with rounded corners .btn-light | defines a light-colored button .btn-secondary | defines a button with a secondary background color
+.btn-float | defines a button with a box shadow that loses that box shadow on hover .btn-raise | defines a button that acquires a box shadow on hover .btn-rounded | defines a button with rounded corners .btn-light | defines a light-colored button .btn-secondary | defines a button with a secondary background color